morris/vanilla-todo/README.md

 It's not enough to describe how to create DOM nodes or how to toggle a class without a framework.
-It's also rather harmful to write an article saying you don't need library X, and then proceed in describing how to roll your own untested, inferior version of X.
+It's also rather harmful to write an article saying you don't need library X, and then proceed to describe how to roll your own untested, inferior version of X.

 What's missing are thorough examples of complex web applications built only with